 - a.
 The league will provide each team with 5 batting helmets for use while batting and running the bases.
 Batters and all runners must always wear helmets.
 A runner who intentionally removes a helmet while the ball is live without the umpire's permission may be called out. - b.
 Catchers must wear a catcher's helmet, mask, chest protector and shin guards.
+Catchers must wear a cup.

+c.
+Metal or composite bats must bear the USA Baseball label.
+Softball bats are not permitted.
+USSSA Bats are not permitted.
+Wood bats are permitted.
+This is the USA Baseball label:
-Catchers must wear a cup. - c.
-Bats in AA need not have the USA label and can be any length or weight but must be no more than 2 5/8" in diameter.
-Softball bats are not permitted. - 26.
-Marking the lines, bringing out the equipment and dugout positioning. - a.
-It is the responsibility of all coaches of both teams to mark the foul lines and batter's box with chalk, place the bases in their proper

-- position, set up the pitching machine and bring out the batting helmets and pitching machine balls before the scheduled start-time. - b.
+- 26. Marking the lines, bringing out the equipment and dugout positioning. - a.
+It is the responsibility of both teams to mark the foul lines and batter's box with chalk, place the bases in their proper position, set up the pitching machine and bring out the batting helmets and pitching machine balls before the scheduled start-time. - b.
 Each coach should come to the park knowing which is the home team.
 The home team shall take the first-base dugout, and the visitors, the third-base dugout. - 27.
 All players, when not on the field, belong in the dugout, preferably on the bench.
 Only the next hitter may be between the dugout and the plate. - a.
 Players on deck and waiting to bat may not under any circumstances swing a bat before they go onto the field. - 28.
 Responsibilities for coaches, players and spectators - a.
 The coach is responsible for moving the players on and off the field as quickly as possible, including having the catcher dressed and ready.
-Coaches, to the extent possible, should prepare line-ups, field assignments and substitutions in advance. - b.
+Coaches, to the extent possible, should prepare line-ups, field assignments and substitutions in advance.

+- b.
 Each player shall be in full uniform, including hat on head, shirt tucked into pants all the way around, and shoes well tied.
 The coach should make sure that each player is properly dressed before taking the field or coming up to bat.
 If a player wears batting gloves, these should be properly on the hands before the player comes up to bat. - c.
 If a player throws or abuses equipment in any manner, the umpire will warn the team and the coach.
 If any player throws or abuses equipment again, the player will be ejected from the game. - d.
 If a player or coach verbally abuses an umpire, the individual may be ejected from the game without warning and directed to leave the park immediately.
 The umpire has the discretion to issue one warning for disrespectful behavior.
-If the behavior does not stop immediately or reoccurs at any time, the coach or player will be ejected from the game and asked to leave the park.
+If the behavior does not stop immediately or reoccurs at any time, the coach or player will be ejected from the game and asked to leave the park. - e.

-- e.
 If a spectator verbally abuses an umpire, the umpire will ask the coaches to join him in warning the individual(s) that if the abuse continues, he/she will be asked to leave the park.
-In extreme cases, where such behavior continues, the umpire will direct that the game be stopped. - 29.
-Standards of Conduct.
+In extreme cases, where such behavior continues, the umpire will direct that the game be stopped.

+29. Standards of Conduct.

+- a.
 The League holds its coaches and players to the highest standards of conduct and sportsmanship.
-If a coach or player demonstrates an unwillingness to meet those standards, the incident should be reported to the League Commissioner who will determine if further disciplinary action is warranted up to and including removal from the League.
+If a coach or player demonstrates an unwillingness to meet those standards, the incident should be reported to the League Commissioner who will determine if further disciplinary action is warranted up to and including removal from the League. - b.
+Coaches, players and spectators are expected to conduct themselves with the highest level of sportsmanship at all Mt.
+Airy Baseball events.
+Improper behavior includes, but is not limited to,